Switcheo/carbon-bootstrap/STARGATE.md

 ### Setup on same machine

-1. Download the genesis binary
-2. Follow the [manual installation guide](./INSTALL.md), skipping the setup sections for Redis and Postgres (as they should already be installed).
+1. Follow the [manual installation guide](./INSTALL.md), skipping the setup sections for Redis and Postgres (as they should already be installed).
-3. Copy your existing validator keys to the new node config directory.
+2. Copy your existing validator keys to the new node config directory.
 See [this section](./INSTALL.md#upgrading-from-existing-validator) for the files required.
-4. Create the `carbon` postgres database
+3. Create the `carbon` postgres database

     `createdb carbon`

-5. Ensure your `carbond` node is not running yet and await the upgrade height
+4. Ensure your `carbond` node is not running yet and await the upgrade height

     `sudo systemctl stop carbond`